 2. Fill up on healthy fiber

-Fibrous fruits, vegetables, and other foods are an excellent way to get things moving.
+Fibrous fruits, vegetables, and other foods are an excellent way to get things moving (unlike foods that cause constipation, like dairy and red meat).
 “Fiber adds bulk to stools, helping it to move more quickly through the GI,” says Feller.
 So during your next grocery-store run, load up on fibrous, constipation-busting staples like prunes (dried or fresh), strawberries, beans, whole grain products, and broccoli.
 Then meal-prep a whole week of constipation-combatting winners.

 3. Pour a cup of joe